-How to: Union rights
+How to - Union rights in New Zealand

 Under the Act only a union can negotiate a collective agreement with an employer, and only union members can be covered by a collective agreement (although a collective agreement can provide for non-members to get the terms and conditions in the agreement if they pay the union a "bargaining fee").
 Unions must, however, be registered with the Department of Labour to have the benefit of these new advantages.